gavinhoward/bc/README.md

 This `bc` is Free and Open Source Software (FOSS).
 It is offered under the BSD 2-clause License.
 Full license text may be found in the [`LICENSE.md`][4] file.

+## Prerequisites

+This `bc` only requires a POSIX 2008-compatible system, or an *almost* POSIX 2008-compatible system (like Linux).

+It requires a C99 compiler, which POSIX 2008 requires as `c99`, and its build system uses only POSIX `sh` and POSIX 2008 utilities.

 ## Build

 This `bc` should build unmodified on any POSIX-compliant system.